 In addition to these advantages, of course, there are some rules you should fulfill.
 You need to be a citizen of a country with which the U.S. has a valid treaty of commerce and navigation.
 It does not mean you have to be living there, but you should prove you are a citizen of one of these countries.
-If you meet this requirement, you should invest a substantial amount into a U.S. business.
+If you meet this requirement, you should invest a substantial amount in a U.S. business.
 You can either buy an existing company or start your own business.
-There is no minimum limit in terms of investment, but you are expected to invest a great deal.
+There is no minimum limit regarding investment, but you are expected to invest a great deal.
 Additionally, this enterprise must not be marginal.
-It basically means it should be solid enough to be able to support you, your spouse and your children.
+It means it should be robust enough to be able to support you, your spouse and your children.
 Lastly, you are expected to have the purpose of developing the business you invested in.
 You can show this by holding at least %50 ownership in this business.

-- When your investment is not substantial
+When your investment is not substantial

-There is actually no minimum limit defined by the USCIS.
-This makes it really difficult to decide whether your investment is substantial or not.
+There is no minimum limit defined by the USCIS.
+This makes it difficult to decide whether your investment is significant or not.
 According to the official website, there are some remarks about the investment.
 First, your investment is advised to be substantial compared to the value of the business (or the cost of starting).
 Secondly, your investment should convince officials about your commitment to the development of your business.
 The amount is also supposed to show that you can achieve these development plans.

 If the enterprise is marginal

 The enterprise you invest in must also have the capacity to create enough income for you and your family.
 If this is not currently possible, then the USCIS will evaluate the possible future of the enterprise.
-Your enterprise is supposed to reach that level within 5 years after your E-2 visa has been approved.
+Your enterprise is supposed to reach that level within five years after your E-2 visa has been approved.

-- When you don’t own at least 50% of the Enterprise
+When you don’t own at least 50% of the Enterprise

-- You Should Have Strong Ties to Your Home Country
+You Should Have Strong Ties to Your Home Country

 The E-2 Investor Visa is not a type of visa that grants you permanent residency.
 You cannot just immigrate permanently to the U.S. with that Visa.
 To make sure you do not have this intent, the USCIS wants you to demonstrate your strong ties to your home country.
 You are expected to have a personal interest in your home country (work or family) or a permanent residence.
 This will show you don’t have an intent to immigrate to the U.S. permanently.

-- You should have an administrative position
+You should have an administrative position

 What can you do if your E-2 Visa is denied?

-- You can reapply after meeting the requirements by filing another I-129 petition.
+You can reapply after meeting the requirements by filing another I-129 petition.

-- If you think you are not eligible for the E-2 visa you can also take a look at H-1B and EB-5 visa types.
+If you think you are not eligible for the E-2 visa, you can also take a look at H-1B and EB-5 visa types.